 My sailing consultant on this project, Jo, suggested mounting a Red Power led and a Green Data led on the case to indicate that things are running.
 Here is the modified circuit with these two leds added.

-largest resistor that makes the leds still visible.
-They will be
+resistor that makes the leds still visible.
+They will be difficult to

 Jaycar has suitable bezel leds Red and Green (~AU$2.75) and Sparkfun has some super bright Red and Green leds (US$1.70) but almost any red and green led will do.